MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/devops-principles-and-practices.md

 Following some examples of metrics that measure DevOps performance to improve business impact:

 - Business Outcomes:
   - Use [Objectives and Key Results](/azure/cloud-adoption-framework/strategy/business-outcomes/okr) as a tool to move your teams away from an “output” mindset to an “outcome” mindset.
-E.g. Amount of workloads that improved their compliance rating over the number of policies deployed to Azure.
+E.g., Number of workloads that improved their compliance rating over the number of policies deployed to Azure.
   - Customer or end user satisfaction.
-E.g. Net Promoter Score (NPS), surveys, interviews.
+E.g., Net Promoter Score (NPS), surveys, interviews.
   - Business growth.
-E.g. Increased profitability, increased revenue, acquiring new revenue sources
+E.g., Increased profitability, increased revenue, acquiring new revenue sources
   - People metrics.
-E.g. Employee Net Promoter Score (eNPS), utilization, retention, satisfaction.
+E.g., Employee Net Promoter Score (eNPS), utilization, retention, satisfaction.
   - Costs.
-E.g. Reduction in costs.
+E.g., Reduction in costs.

 - Software delivery performance:
   - Lead Time for Change.
-E.g. Time it takes for a bug fix, new feature or any other change to go from idea to deployment to production.
+E.g., Time it takes for a bug fix, new feature or any other change to go from idea to deployment to production.
   - Deployment Frequency.
-E.g. Deploys per day of a code change to production.
+E.g., Deploys per day of a code change to production.
   - Mean Time to Restore.
-E.g. Time it takes to restore service in production when an incident occurs.
+E.g., Time it takes to restore service in production when an incident occurs.
   - Change Fail Percentage.
-E.g. Percentage of changes to production (such as configuration changes) that leads to a failure.
+E.g., Percentage of changes to production (such as configuration changes) that leads to a failure.

 - Quality:
   - Defect escape rate.
-E.g. Number of defect identified by the end users.
+E.g., Number of defects identified by the end users.
   - Unplanned work or rework.
-E.g. Percentage of time doing unplanned work or rework.
+E.g., Percentage of time doing unplanned work or rework.
   - Active bugs.
-E.g. Number of bugs that are not fixed.
+E.g., Number of bugs that aren't fixed.
   - Code Health.
-E.g. Percentage of code that has not been unit tested.
+E.g., Percentage of code that hasn't been unit tested.

 ### Define your DevOps technology ecosystem